techidaily/site-ai-video-translation/source/_posts/2024-approved-9-best-french-video-translators-online-and-download-options.md

 ![Synthesia](https://images.wondershare.com/virbo/article/9-best-french-video-translators-online-and-download-options-7.jpg)

-[Synthesia](https://www.synthesia.io/features/video-translator)offers video content in over 70+ languages in just a few clicks.
+[Synthesia](https://www.synthesia.io/features/video-translator) offers video content in over 70+ languages in just a few clicks.
 Not only can you generate a video from 70+ languages, but Synthesia’s strong point is automatically translating audio from video.

 For example, you can take the audio in the original language, and the software will create a voiceover in the target language in seconds.
 There are many other features included in Synthesia, too.